stephband/slide-show/README.md

 This registers the `<slide-show>` custom element.

-You may also include `element.css`, which provides minimal fallback style for the element before it is registered (or for those cases when JS fails completely):
+You may also include `build/element.css`, which provides minimal fallback style for the element before it is registered, or for those times when JS fails completely:

 ```html
 <link rel="stylesheet" src="./path/to/slide-show/build/element.css"></link>
 ```

-## Features
+## API

 ### Attributes

-- `autoplay` - boolean attribute
+- `autoplay` - boolean attribute, slide-show plays through slides
-- `controls` - token list attribute, accepts the tokens `"pagination"` and/or `"navigation"`
+- `controls` - token list attribute, accepts the tokens `"pagination"`, `"navigation"`, `"fullscreen"`
-- `loop` - boolean attribute (Not yet implemented)
+- `loop` - boolean attribute, causes slides to appear on a continuous carousel

 ### Properties

 - `.active` - a reference to the current scroll-snap aligned (ie 'active') child
-- `.autoplay` - boolean indicating state of autoplay
+- `.autoplay` - boolean, get/set the state of autoplay
-- `.loop` - a boolean indicating state of loop (Not yet implemented)
+- `.loop` - boolean, get/set the state of loop

 ### Events